Help & Documentation

 item.tax_percentage the tax percentage linked to this product

-item.tax taxes charged on subtotal
+item.tax taxes

 item.tax_setting "incl" or "excl" depending on your store settings